-- Further to the eligibility check, project applications will be fully assessed by an expert panel at bimonthly intervals.
+- Further to the eligibility check, project applications will be fully assessed by an expert panel.
 The possible outcomes from this assessment will be: - the application fails to secure funding as it does not meet the priorities of the fund or other applicants scored higher; or - the application is approved for funding.